microchip-pic-avr-examples/pic18f16q41-analog-demo-mplab-mcc/README.md

 ![Sample Output](./images/sampleOutput.PNG)

-To switch the OPAMP gain, press button SW0 on the Curiosity Nano.
-The output signal from SW0 is debounced by 2 CLCs.
+To switch the OPAMP gain configuration, press button SW0 on the Curiosity Nano.
+The output signal from SW0 is debounced using 2 CLCs and TMR2.
 The rising edge of the CLCs output triggers TMR2.
-When Timer 2 rolls over, an interrupt occurs, the MCU performs the following steps:
+When Timer 2 rolls over, an interrupt occurs, which wakes the MCU to perform the following steps:

-- Stop TMR0
+1. Stop TMR0
-- Modify the gain (and configuration) of the OPAMP
+2. Modify the gain (and configuration) of the OPAMP
-- Print the new OPAMP gain to the terminal
+3. Print the new OPAMP gain to the terminal
-- Clear and Restart TMR0
+4. Clear and Restart TMR0
-- Return to Sleep
+5. Return to Sleep

 Each time the button is pressed, the gain is increased by one step.
-If the gain is at max, then the gain is switched to 1x and the pattern repeats.
+If the gain is at the maximum value, then the gain is switched to 1x and the pattern repeats.

 ## Summary
 This demo has shown how to implement the OPAMP to function as a PGA for the ADCC for signal measurements.